Markus91Koch/CyclicPhotoisomerizationModel/README.md

 The main focus of the CPM approach is to reproduce the **collective photoisomerization kinetics** of azobenzene groups under light.
 In particular, the approach assumes a constant light intensity and resonant excitation of the *trans* and the *cis* isomers of azobenzene.
 The CPM can simulate the effects of different (fixed) light intensities and of different (fixed) wavelengths of the light.

-A detailed description of the CPM is provided in an upcoming publication [3], which will be linked here soon.
+A detailed description of the CPM is provided in Ref.
+[3].
 For the general course of a CPM simulation refer to the following illustration:

 ![cyclic_illustration_final2_italic4_PAPER_CPM-E-dif-colors](https://user-images.githubusercontent.com/47243285/144288668-0824764b-a2fd-4a77-9ccf-73960b3d2a3f.png)